smaolab/LXR-OWL/README.md

 Select the PERF button, then click again the PERF button to access the sub menu:  You will see a menu called LEN, to arm the looping effects, turn the knob until you reach 127 and then turn down little by little the knob (until ZERO) to listen to the effect!

-### 4. OTO Biscuit Sounds effect
+### 4. Sounds effect (Compressor, Bit crusher, Bit reduce, OTO biscuit FX alike, Bit reverse, etc)

-Select the PERF button, then click again the PERF button to access the sub
+Select the PERF button, then click again the PERF button to access the sub menu:
-menu:  You will see a menu called OTO and AMT.
+# You will see a menu FX VL1 VL2 VL3.
-Turn the OTO knob between 1 and 15 (15 different swapping bits mode) and then turn the AMT button to hear the FX
+# FX : Select the FX you want to apply :
+- 1: Simple compressor (VL1 = sensitivity, VL2 = Compression level, VL3 = Dry/wet)
+- - 2: Bit rotate -
+- 3: not working
+- 4:
+- 5:
+- 6:
+- 7:
+- 8:
+- 9-16: not working

 Enjoy!